Brake Caliper Replacement Cost

 Source: RepairPal, fair price estimate tool

+Keep in mind that brake caliper replacement costs vary significantly based on whether you are replacing a single unit or both calipers on an axle at the same time.
 As you can see, brake caliper replacement costs can vary significantly.
-Generally, luxury or performance brands like Audi, BMW and Porsche command higher labor rates, especially if you get your vehicle serviced at the dealership.
+Additionally, luxuryorperformancebrandslike Audi, BMW and Porsche typically command higher labor rates, especially if you get your vehicle serviced at the dealership.

 Factors that affect the cost of brake calipers